 “Living in the place you belong, with the people you love, doing the right work, on purpose.”
 This is how Richard Leider and David Shapiro define “the good life.”
 Technological advances, economic shifts, and longer life spans mean most of us will need to repeatedly reimagine our lives.
 In this wise and practical guide, Leider and Shapiro help you weigh all that you’re carrying, leverage what helps you live well, and let go of those burdens that merely weigh you down.
 This new edition draws upon a decade of additional research to provide new strategies for coordinating work, relationships, place, and purpose.

-Info/Order this book (new 3rd edition, different cover)
+Info/Order this book (new 3rd edition, different cover).
+Also available as an Audiobook.

 About The Author